isaaguilar/terraform-operator-cli/README.md

-# Terraform Operator CLI [tfo]
+# Infrakube CLI [ik]

-A CLI tool to aid in discovering TFO managed pods and running debug sessions
+A CLI tool to aid in discovering Infrakube managed pods and running debug sessions